 Here is what you should know about the security of the information you provide to us:

-The Department of Personnel provides this web site as a service to our customers.
+The Department of Enterprise Services provides this website as a service to our customers.
 We strive to make sure that the information provided is as accurate and current as possible.
 However, occasional mistakes may occur, due to human or technical error.
-Therefore, neither the Department of Personnel nor the State of Washington, nor any agency, officer, or employee of the State of Washington warrants the accuracy, reliability or timeliness of any information published by this system, nor endorses any content, viewpoints, products, or services linked from this system, and shall not be held liable for any losses caused by reliance on the accuracy, reliability or timeliness of such information.
+Therefore, neither the Department of Enterprise Services nor the state of Washington, nor any agency, officer, or employee of the state of Washington warrants the accuracy, reliability or timeliness of any information published by this system, nor endorses any content, viewpoints, products, or services linked from this system, and shall not be held liable for any losses caused by reliance on the accuracy, reliability or timeliness of such information.
 Portions of such information may be incorrect or not current.
 Any person or entity that relies on any information obtained from this system does so at his or her own risk.

-The Department of Personnel reserves the right to revise and update this Privacy Notice at any time by posting such revised Privacy Notice at the Department of Personnel home page.
+The Department of Enterprise Services reserves the right to revise and update this Privacy Notice at any time by posting such revised Privacy Notice at the Department of Enterprise Services home page.

 Back to top

-To access your personally identifiable information, if we collect any; request correction of factual errors in your personally identifiable information; or to offer comments about the Department of Personnel web site or the information in this privacy notice, please contact us as follows:
+To access your personally identifiable information, if we collect any; request correction of factual errors in your personally identifiable information; or to offer comments about the Department of Enterprise Services website or the information in this privacy notice, please contact us as follows:

 Voice: (360) 664-1960